What’s the Difference Between a Keloid and a Piercing Bump?

 Still Not Sure What It Is?
 We Can Help

-If you are still wondering what’s the difference between a keloid and a piercing bump—or if you have any concerns about your skin’s healing response—our experienced specialists are here to guide you.
+If you are still wondering what the difference is between a keloid and a piercing bump—or if you have any concerns about your skin’s healing response—our experienced specialists are here to guide you.
 With years of expertise in managing both simple piercing bumps and complex keloid scars, our team understands the nuances of abnormal wound healing.
 We use the latest techniques and the most effective treatments to restore your confidence and improve your skin’s appearance.

-At The Keloid Plastic Surgery Center, your wellbeing is our top priority.
+At The Keloid Plastic Surgery Center, your well-being is our top priority.
 Our compassionate and knowledgeable staff will work with you to determine the best course of action, whether that involves at-home care, professional treatments, or a combination of both.
 We are dedicated to your care from start to finish, ensuring that every step of your healing journey is handled with precision and respect.

 Taking action early is key.
 The sooner you address any persistent skin concerns, the better your chances of achieving optimal results.
 Schedule a consultation with us today to receive a personalized treatment plan that addresses your specific needs.